VinAIResearch/BERTweet/README.md

 # BERTweet: A pre-trained language model for English Tweets <a name="introduction"></a>

- - BERTweet the first public large-scale language model pre-trained for English Tweets.
+ - BERTweet is the first public large-scale language model pre-trained for English Tweets.
 BERTweet is trained based on the [RoBERTa](https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.md)  pre-training procedure, using the same model configuration as [BERT-base](https://github.com/google-research/bert).
- - The corpus used to pre-train BERTweet contains 850M English Tweets (16B word tokens ~ 80GB), consisting of 845M Tweets streamed from 01/2012 to 08/2019 and 5M Tweets related the COVID-19 outbreak.
+ - The corpus used to pre-train BERTweet consists of 850M English Tweets (16B word tokens ~ 80GB), containing 845M Tweets streamed from 01/2012 to 08/2019 and 5M Tweets related the **COVID-19** pandemic.
  - BERTweet does better than its competitors RoBERTa-base and [XLM-R-base](https://arxiv.org/abs/1911.02116) and outperforms previous state-of-the-art models on three downstream Tweet NLP tasks of Part-of-speech tagging, Named entity recognition and text classification.

 The general architecture and experimental results of BERTweet can be found in our [paper]():